A popular street in Bucharest with colorful hanging umbrellas

 Weather permitting, Herăstrău Park is perfect for taking a stroll, riding bikes, renting a boat on the lake or grabbing some lunch.

 During your visit don’t forget to see the Village Museum which occupies a section of the park.
-Two other parks in Bucharest that are worth visiting are Cișmigiu Park and Tineretului Park.

 Walking along the edge of Herastrau Park in Bucharest next to the Village Museum.